ilkou/apache-monitor/README.md

 We are using:

-* [CentOS 7](https://pixelabs.fr/machine-virtuelle-centos-7-virtualbox/) as an operating system for development
+* [CentOS 7](https://pixelabs.fr/machine-virtuelle-centos-7-virtualbox/) as an OS for dev/prod

 * [Apache Web Server](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-centos-7) to host apache monitor web application